Don’t Believe the Lies: 8 Misconceptions about Chronic Illness

 1. We’re Lazy

 We aren’t able to do the simple things that others take for granted, and our rest days are essential to managing our health.
-So while lying in bed may be part of our reality, it is far from the luxurious and enjoyable day that many people think it is.
+So, whilst lying in bed may be part of our reality, it is far from the luxurious and enjoyable day people think it is.

-We often have to turn down invitations or drop out at the last minute because we know our bodies and how much it can take before we burn out.
-We understand that pushing ourselves too far can lead to flare-ups, so we have to be careful not to overdo it.
+We often have to turn down invitations or drop out at the last minute because we know our bodies and how much they can handle before we burn out.
+We understand that pushing ourselves too far can lead to flare-ups, so we have to be careful.

 So the next time you think someone is using their chronic illness as an excuse, think twice.